|

 Isaiah 21:11

-concerning Edom.
-One keeps calling to me from Seir, "Watchman, how far gone is
+oracle concerning Edom.
+One keeps calling to me from Seir, "Watchman, how far

 Hear this, all peoples; give ear, all inhabitants of the world,